Course Resources

 - Applicants should have basic computer and MS Office skills (Word, Excel and Power Point);

-Successful completion of twenty-four (24) core units and sixteen (16) elective units as outlined above, a total of forty (40) units of competency of 2,160 weighting points (1,200 core weighting points and 960 general elective weighting points) is required for the award of the UEE62122 Advanced Diploma of Engineering Technology – Electrical course.
+Successful completion of twenty-four (24) core units and sixteen (16) elective units as outlined above, a total of forty (40) units of competency of 2,160 weighting points (1,200 core weighting points and 960 general elective weighting points) is required for the award of the UEE62122 Advanced Diploma of Engineering Technology – Electrical course (ADE).

 | Unit Code and Title | Type | Weighting Points | Pre-requisite unit/s |